 On May 24, a car with explosives exploded at the detention facility of the National Security Committee of Astana, the driver and the passenger of the car were killed.
 The Ministry of Internal Affairs of Kazakhstan stated that the explosion happened by chance, and the explosives were brought to Astana, possibly for sale.
 However, according to the Kazakh newspaper Vremya, one of those killed during the explosion, 34-year-old resident of Pavlodar region Sergey Podkosov, recently released from prison, became a supporter of radical Islam several years ago.
 After his release, he specifically settled on a mining enterprise in order to gain access to explosives.
 The purpose of his visit to Astana was the explosion of the building of the central office of the National Security Committee, and the explosion at the remand prison occurred due to a technical error.

-In July, western Kazakhstan again became the “center of terrorist activity”.
-In early July, in the village of Shubarshi of the Aktobe region, members of the local Salafi community in retaliation for the detention of their comrade, 22-year-old resident of the village of Talgat Shakanov, shot two policemen.
-During the operation to harass them, the Kazakhstani security forces were ambushed and a special forces soldier was killed.
-After that, in the Aktobe region, a large-scale military operation began involving heavy armored vehicles, aviation, special units of the Ministry of Internal Affairs of Kazakhstan "Sunkar" and "Berkut".
-9 from 11 Salafi were later discovered and eliminated in one of the houses of the village Kenkiyak, where they defended all night.
-During the assault killed one special forces.
+In July, Western Kazakhstan again became the "center of terrorist activity".
+In early July, in the village of Shubarshi in the Aktobe region, members of the local Salafi community, in revenge for the detention of their comrade, a 22-year-old resident of the village of Talgat Shakanov, shot two policemen.
+During the operation to prosecute them, the Kazakh security forces were ambushed, and a special forces soldier was killed.
+After that, a large-scale military operation began in the Aktobe region involving heavy armored vehicles, aviation, special units of the Ministry of Internal Affairs of Kazakhstan "Sunkar" and "Golden Eagle".
+9 of 11 Salafis were later discovered and eliminated in one of the houses of the village of Kenkiyak, where they defended all night.
+During the assault, one commando was killed.

 On the night of 10 on 11 July, there was a massive escape of prisoners in the AK-159 / 21 colony, located in the city of Balkhash, Karaganda Oblast of the Republic.
 16 prisoners, using firearms, attacked the guards and killed one policeman.
 They did not manage to get out of the fence, as the automatics worked in the colony and all exits were blocked.
 Those fleeing took refuge in the industrial zone, and after the special forces arrived, they blew themselves up with an oxygen cylinder and they all died.
 Kazakhstani media sees in these events an “Islamic trace,” considering the fact of the self-explosion of such a large group of people at least strange and not typical of ordinary prisoners.
 According to their data, the escape from the colony was led by a mullah-salafit convicted for extremism from Karaganda, influenced by prisoners.
 Moreover, in the industrial zone adjacent to the Balkhash colony a whole community of Salafis settled.